disclose-framework/spec/README.md

 - **No scores, no badges** — Disclose publishes facts; agents and buyers draw their own conclusions
 - **Verifier-attested signals** — authorized third parties with access to source data cryptographically sign attestations, distinguishing verified disclosures from self-reported ones
 - **Manipulation-resistant by design** — raw, time-bounded, verifier-attested metrics are far harder to game than scores or badges, which create targets
+- **Credentialed query (forthcoming)** — merchants may signal willingness to share non-public attributes with verified agents; a formal query extension is anticipated in a future version

 ---